-VBCPS uses multiple types of assessments to inform instruction, to measure subject mastery and 21st century skills.
+VBCPS uses multiple types of assessments to inform instruction and measure subject mastery and 21st century skills.
 This balanced approach to assessment includes summative, formative, standardized and performance assessments.

 Formative and Summative Assessments